sappy-69/Nuvio-Wiki/docs/overview.md

 Nuvio operates on a modular architecture using **Addons**.
 By itself, Nuvio is a "clean" player with no built-in content.

 1.  **The App:** The shell that provides the UI, player, and management tools.
-2.  **Addons:** External modules that "hook" into Nuvio to provide content catalogs (Movies, TV Shows, Live TV).
+2.  **Addons:** External modules that "hook" into Nuvio to provide content catalogs (Movies, TV Shows, Anime).
 3.  **Indexing:** Nuvio indexes metadata from your enabled addons to create a searchable database.

 ## Key Features

 - **Cross-Platform:** Available on Android (Mobile & TV) and iOS.
 - **Unified Search:** Search across all installed addons simultaneously.
+- **Profiles:** Add profiles to keep everything seperate
+- **Intro/Outro Skip:** Uses introDB to skip intros and outros
+- **Auto Source Select:** Automatically plays a file based on your settings.
+No input needed.
-- **Trakt/Simkl Integration:** Sync your watch history and lists.
+- **Trakt Integration:** Sync your watch history and lists.
 - **Customizable UI:** Themes and layout options to suit your device.